SalesConnection/Caction-Support/docs/Check_In_Address.md

 ### What To Do When Face This Problem?

   **If staff be able to edit the job, follow the steps below.**<br>
-  1. To solve this problem, open Sales Connection's app and go to Schedule.<br>
+  1. To solve this problem, open Caction's app and go to Schedule.<br>

      <p align="center">
         <img src="img/Check_In_Address_Mobile_Step_1.png" alt="Check In Address Mobile Step 1">